argonptg/Ludico/README.md

 ## Implementation Status

-The immediate development focus is on the core UI and achieving full compatibility with the Project GLD plugin format.
+The immediate development focus is on the core UI and achieving _almost_ full compatibility with the Project GLD plugin format.

 ### Project GLD Plugin Status